kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * It doesn't have scale-down disabled annotation (see [How can I prevent Cluster Autoscaler from scaling down a particular node?](#how-can-i-prevent-cluster-autoscaler-from-scaling-down-a-particular-node))

 If a node is unneeded for more than 10 minutes, it will be terminated.
 (This time can be configured by flags - please see [I have a couple of nodes with low utilization, but they are not scaled down.
 Why?](#i-have-a-couple-of-nodes-with-low-utilization-but-they-are-not-scaled-down-why) section for a more detailed explanation.)
+You can override this global value with a per node annotation time `cluster-autoscaler.kubernetes.io/scale-down-unneeded-time: 60m`

 Cluster Autoscaler terminates one non-empty node at a time to reduce the risk of creating new unschedulable pods.
 The next node may possibly be terminated just after the first one, if it was also unneeded for more than 10 min and didn't rely on the same nodes